 Many of the methods in contemporary text analysis involve statistical models.
 A basic statistical foundation (probability, linear regression) will help, but the course will always provide the core intuition for users who don’t have that background.
 (Just know that we might still ask you to look at some equations!).

 LOCAtion, Format, And Materials

 The class will meet from 9 am to 5 pm each day with a 1-hour lunch break at Temple University Center City, 1515 Market Street, Philadelphia, PA 19103.

 Participants receive a bound manual containing detailed lecture notes (with equations and graphics), examples of computer printout, and many other useful features.
 This book frees participants from the distracting task of note taking.

-The fee of $995.00 includes all seminar materials.
-The early registration fee of $895 is available until April 30.
+The fee of $995 includes all course materials.
+The early registration fee of $895 is available until May 11.

 If you cancel your registration at least two weeks before the course is scheduled to begin, you are entitled to a full refund (minus a processing fee of $50).